gabrielemariotti/cardslib/README.md

 * Browse the [source code of the sample application](https://github.com/gabrielemariotti/cardslib/tree/master/demo) for a complete example of use.
 * [Example:](https://github.com/gabrielemariotti/cardslib/tree/master/doc/EXAMPLE.md) How to realize simple and nice cards.

+*If you would like, you can support my work, donating through the demo app.*

 --------------------------------------